ManojithBhat/Preparation/Object Oriented Programming/README.md

         - Derived datatype
         - User defined datatype
 - Tokens
-    - Identifiers : name given to the various elements such as variable function and arrays.
+    - **Identifiers :** name given to the various elements such as variable function and arrays.
-    - Variables : A named memory location is called variable.
+    - **Variables :** A named memory location is called variable.
-    - Keywords : reserved words for the language and have the predefined meaning in that particular language and cannot be used as an identifier.
+    - K**eywords :** reserved words for the language and have the predefined meaning in that particular language and cannot be used as an identifier.
-    - Constants : value that do not change during the execution of program.
+    - **Constants :** value that do not change during the execution of program.
-    - Operators : symbol which represents a particular operation that can be performed on the data.
+    - **Operators :** symbol which represents a particular operation that can be performed on the data.
 An _operand_ is the object on which an operation is performed.
 An _expression_ is a sequence of operands and operators that reduces to a single value.
         - Classification of operators in C++.
             - Arithmetic Operators
             - Relational Operators